joshuagryphon/plastid/docs/source/installation.rst

    $ pip install --verbose --user --install-option="--recythonize" plastid

 And then re-test the installation.
-If installation continues to fail, please see :ref:`faq-install-fails` for common errors or our `issue tracker <plastid_issues>`_ to report a new one.
+If installation continues to fail, please see :ref:`faq-install-fails` for common errors or `our issue tracker`_ to report a new one.

 Set ``PATH`` variable